Data binding

 })

-# Control Properties (must be enclosed in double quotes)
+# Control properties (required in double quotes)

 <view wx:if="{{condition}}"> </view>